bryanluwz/NTU-FYP-Chatbot-AI/README.md

 2. Install the dependencies:

-   This project uses Python 3.10.14.
+   IMPORTANT: This project uses Python 3.10.14.

    Make sure to have some virtual environment set up.
 If you don't, you can create one using: